-&lt;sup>9 All percentages given in this table are of the total number of matters (48).
+All percentages given in this table are of the total number of matters (48).

-TABLE B (II) Constitutional Matters - Breakdown of Matters by Resolution and Number of Opinions Delivered 10
+Table B(II): Constitutional Matters - Breakdown of Matters by Resolution and Number of Opinions Delivered

-Size of bench Number of matters How Resolved Frequency Cases sorted by Number of Opinions Delivered of
+Size of Bench Number of Matters How Resolved Frequency orted b nions D

 1 2 3 4 5 6 7

-Unanimous -
+7 7 Unanimous -

-7 7 (87.50%) By concurrence 3 (37.50%) 3
+(87.50%) By concurrence 3 (37.50%) 3

 6:1 3 (37.50%) 2 1

 5:2 -

 4:3 -

 2:5 1 (12.50%) 1

-Unanimous 1 (12.50%) 1
+6 1 Unanimous 1 (12.50%) 1

-6 1 (12.50%) By concurrence -
+(12.50%) By concurrence -

-(12.0070) 5:1 -
+5:1 -

 4:2 -

 3:3 -

-Tables B(I) and (II) reveal several things about the High Court's decision-making over 2011.
+Tables B(I) and (II) reveal several things about the High Court's decisionmaking over 2011.
 First, they present a breakdown of, respectively, all matters and then just constitutional matters according to the size of the bench and how frequently it split in the various possible ways open to it.
 Second, the tables record the number of opinions which were produced by the Court in making these decisions.
 This is indicated by the column headed 'Cases Sorted by Number of Opinions Delivered'.
 Immediately under that heading are the figures 1 to 7, which are the number of opinions which it is possible for the Court to deliver.
 Where that full range is not applicable, shading is used to block off the irrelevant categories.
 It is important to stress that the figures given in the fields of the 'Number of Opinions Delivered' column refer to the number of cases containing as many individual opinions as indicated in the heading bar.

 These tables should be read from left to right.
 For example, Table B(I) tells us that of the 18 matters heard by a seven member bench, ten produced a 6:1 split, and in one of those the Court delivered four separate opinions.
 That table enables us to identify the most common features of the cases in the period under examination.
-In
+In 2011 these were the delivery of a 5:0 decision resolved through two concurring opinions.
+It should be no surprise that in 2009 and 2010 more cases were decided unanimously by a five-member bench than any other way.
+But with the drop in unanimity last year, the profile of the Court's most 'typical' case has returned to that experienced in 2007 and 2008.